Blind super-resolution of point sources via fast iterative hard thresholding: Abstract

 \section{Abstract}

-We propose a VHL-FIHT algorithm for matrix recovery in blind super-resolution problem in a non-convex schema.
-Under certain assumptions, we show that VHL-FIHT converges to the ground truth with linear convergence rate.
-Numerical experiments are conducted to validate the linear convergence and effectiveness of the proposed approach.
+In this work, we develop a provable fast algorithm for blind super-resolution based on the low rank structure of vectorized Hankel matrix associated with the target matrix.
+Theoretical results show that the proposed method converges to the ground truth with linear convergence rate.
+Numerical experiments are also conducted to illustrate the linear convergence and effectiveness of the proposed approach.